dfaker/VR-reversal/README.md

 # VR-reversal

-Uses mpv to display a 3D side-by-side video as a 2D video, allows you to look around and zoom within the video.
+Uses mpv and a plugin to display a 3D side-by-side video as a 2D video, allows you to look around and zoom within the video.

 Steps: